Djmr5/Iot-LosMerengues/network/README.md

 ##IMPORTANT IF YOU LOOKING FOR MININET CONF

-As many groups are experiencing some problems with mininet-wifi config/integration with project solution, Prof. Cesar Marcondes he proposed three similar cenarios to overcome this issue.
-One of them is to implement a simple VM with a bridge interface to local wifi (the same as used by smartphone) and install the mosquito broker, allowing a user with android application send his message to this broker forwards it.
+As many groups are facing some problems with the configuration/integration of mininet-wifi with the project solution, Prof. Cesar Marcondes proposed three similar scenarios to overcome this problem.
+One of them is to implement a simple VM with a bridge interface for local wi-fi (the same used by the smartphone) and install the mosquito broker, allowing a user with an android application to send his message to this broker and forward it.

 STEP 1 - From a linux VM (example:ubuntu-server-22.04) running in Virtual box with network mode in BRIDGE.